 They say no one can ever be an expert in giving birth.
 Being pregnant for the first time or having given birth several times, every mommy can agree that the process of pregnancy opens you to a bunch of surprises.
-You can’t anticipate what would happen each time you labor and deliver your ‘tiny me’ out.
+You can’t anticipate what would happen each time you labor and deliver your ‘tiny me’.

-That being said, our body transforms in many ways as soon as an embryo forms in our womb until we’ve been stitched closed after delivery.
-These changes all prove to be stressors that could contribute to our postpartum symptoms.
+That said, our body transforms in many ways as soon as an embryo forms in our womb until we’ve been stitched closed after delivery. all prove to be stressors that could contribute to our postpartum symptoms.
 And yet, we have to bear all these while developing a bond with our newborn who’s out in the world.